 Wash Your Hands Frequently

-This also goes without saying but you should frequently wash your hands on a cruise ship.
-This is particularly important when you’re in public spaces like restaurants or fitness center.
+It also goes without saying, but you should frequently wash your hands on a cruise ship.
+This is particularly important when you’re in public spaces like restaurants or fitness centers.
 Similarly, it’s a good rule of thumb to carry hand sanitizer with you.
-For example, you might want to sanitize your hands whenever you press an elevator button.
+For example, you might want to sanitize your hands when pressing an elevator button.
 Moreover, wash or sanitize your hands when opening doors.

 Avoid Touching Your Eyes, Nose & Mouth

-To further protect yourself on a cruise ship, you should try to avoid touching your eyes, nose and mouth.
-This may be challenging as people tend to touch their face about 23 times an hour.
-Nevertheless, it’s important to remember that the most common way Covid is spread is coughing or sneezing.
+To further protect yourself on a cruise ship, you should avoid touching your eyes, nose, and mouth.
+This may be challenging as people tend to touch their faces about 23 times an hour.
+Nevertheless, it’s important to remember that coughing or sneezing is the most common way Covid is spread.
 Don’t forget to use the public hand sanitizer dispenser spread throughout the ship.

 Related: Survey Shows Americans Ready To Travel